xcube-dev/xcube/README.md

 Delete empty chunks.

     $ xcube prune --help
-    Usage: xcube prune [OPTIONS] INPUT
+    Usage: xcube prune [OPTIONS] CUBE

       Delete empty chunks.
-Deletes all block files associated with empty (NaN- only) chunks in given INPUT cube, which must have ZARR format.
+Deletes all data files associated with empty (NaN- only) chunks in given CUBE, which must have ZARR format.

     Options:
       --dry-run  Just read and process input, but don't produce any outputs.
-      --help     Show this message and exit.

-## `xcube vars2dim`

-Convert cube variables into new dimension.

-    $ xcube vars2dim --help
-    Usage: xcube vars2dim [OPTIONS] <cube>

-      Convert cube variables into new dimension.
-Moves all variables of <cube>
-      into into a single new variable <var-name> with a new dimension <dim-name>
-      and writes the results to <output>.

-    Options:
-      -d, --dim_name <dim-name>  Name of the new dimension into variables.
-                                 Defaults to "var".
-      -v, --var_name <var-name>  Name of the new variable that includes all variables.
-Defaults to "data".
-      -o, --output <output>      Output file.
-      -f, --format <format>      Format of the output.
-If not given, guessed from
-                                 <output>.
       --help     Show this message and exit.

 ## `xcube resample`